Argentina: Islands and Archipelagos

 Wilhelm Archipelago: Wilhelm Archipelago is a small archipelago located in the South Atlantic Ocean, about 1,000 km (620 mi) east of the Tierra del Fuego Archipelago.
 It consists of several small islands, including the largest island, Laurie Island.
 Argentina and Chile have expressed an interest in claiming the Wilhelm Archipelago, but neither country has made a formal claim.

 South Orkney Islands: The South Orkney Islands are located in the South Atlantic Ocean, about 1,100 km (680 mi) southeast of the Tierra del Fuego Archipelago.
-It consists of several small islands, including the largest island, Coronation Island.
-The islands are claimed by both Britain and Argentina, and both countries maintain bases on the islands.
+They consist of several small islands, including the largest island, Coronation Island.
+Both Britain and Argentina claim the islands claim the islands, and both countries maintain bases on them.

 Paraná Delta (Delta del Paraná): The Paraná Delta is a vast and intricate network of islands and islets formed by the Paraná River as it empties into the Río de la Plata.
 It is a unique and biodiverse ecosystem, with the Tigre Delta being a popular area for tourism and recreation.

-Note: In addition to these archipelagos, Argentina also claims sovereignty over the Falkland Islands and South Georgia and the South Sandwich Islands.
-However, these islands are currently controlled by the United Kingdom.
+Note: In addition to these archipelagos, Argentina also claims sovereignty over the Falkland Islands as well as South Georgia and the South Sandwich Islands.
+However, the United Kingdom currently controls these islands.

 Notable Islands